duckie/StaticProjector/dev/doc/tutorial_sp_howto.md

 	snips/\1.md

-It is in fact an optional argument for *preg_replace* (link to PHP doc here) which allows you to process the extracted name directly before the template is executed.
-This is optional so you could have writen such a thing:
+It is an argument for the route to be processed with [preg_replace](http://www.php.net/manual/en/function.preg-replace.php), which allows you to extract the name directly before the template is executed.
+This is optional so you could have written such a thing:

 	/snippets/([^/]+) -> snippet()